Dogra dynasty

 The last ruling Maharaja of Jammu and Kashmir was Hari Singh, who contributed troops to the British war effort in World War II and served on Churchill's Imperial War Cabinet.
-Following the Partition of India in 1947, Hari Singh faced a rebellion in the western districts of the state and a Pakistan - supported tribal invasion, leading him to accede to the Union of India and receive military assistance.
+Following the Partition of India in 1947, Hari Singh faced a rebellion in the western districts of the state and a Pakistan-supported tribal invasion, leading him to accede to the Union of India and receive military assistance.
 Pakistan contested the accession, giving rise to the enduring Kashmir conflict.

 With India's support, the popular leader of Jammu and Kashmir, Sheikh Mohammad Abdullah, forced the Maharaja to abdicate in favour of his son, Yuvraj (Crown Prince) Karan Singh, who subsequently accepted the position of a constitutional head of state (Sadr-i-Riyasat) and voluntarily gave up the title of Maharaja.

 Etymology

 The term Dogra is thought to derive from Durgara, the name of a kingdom mentioned in an eleventh century copper-plate inscription in Chamba.
+According to Mira Seth, the Durgara region was situated between the outer hills located between the Ravi and Chenab rivers and was derived from a tribal name.
 In medieval times the term became Dugar, which later turned into Dogra.
-Kalhana's Rajatarangini makes no mention of a kingdom by this name, but it could have been referred to by its capital (ether Vallapura, modern Balor, or Babbapura, modern Babor).
+Kalhana's Rajatarangini makes no mention of a kingdom by this name, but it could have been referred to by its capital (either Vallapura, modern Balor, or Babbapura, modern Babor).
 In modern times, the term Dogra turned into an ethnic identity, claimed by all those people that speak the Dogri language.

 The family of Raja Gulab Singh is referred to as Jamwal (or Jamuwal).
 According to some accounts, Raja Kapur Dev, who ruled the area of Jammu around 1560 AD had two sons named Jag Dev and Samail Dev.
 The two sons ruled from the Bahu and Jammu on the opposite banks of the Tawi River and their descendants came to be called Bahuwals and Jamuwals respectively.
 The members of the family however claim descent from a legendary Suryavanshi (solar) dynasty ruler Jambu Lochan, who is believed to have founded the city of Jammu in antiquity.

+Origin

+Prior to the arrival of the Dogras in the region, the local inhabitants of the Durgara region (also known as Durgara Pradesh) were likely Khasas and Kanets, who originally inhabited the Western Himalayan-range.
+Migrations of Dogri-speaking peoples later followed.
+An ancestor named Jambu Lochan is said to have first moved to the Jammu region, where he established the settlement of Jammu.
+According to local mythology beliefs, Jambu decided to construct a settlement at Jammu after he witnessed a wild goat and lion drinking from the same water-hole in a forest that was located at the site, being impressed by how two species of predator and prey could peacefully co-exist.
+From there onwards, branches of the family spread-out to conquer the surrounding mountainous areas of the region, establishing their own dynasties.